 William Mellon McCord, M.D., Ph.D., was born in the city of Durban, in the province of Natal, Union of South Africa on January 24, 1907.
 He earned his A.B. degree from Oberlin College in 1928 and went on to earn his Ph.D. in chemistry from Yale University in 1931.
 In 1940, Dr. McCord was awarded his medical degree from Louisiana State University.
 On December 4, 1945, McCord joined the faculty of the Medical College of the State of South Carolina at the rank of Professor of Chemistry and Chairman of the Department of Chemistry.
 Upon the resignation of Dr. Harold Rawling Pratt-Thomas as President of MCSSC, McCord served as interim president starting in December 1964 until his appointment as President of MCSSC in November 1965.
 Dr. McCord served in this capacity until 1975.
 McCord died at his home in Lodge, South Carolina, on January 29, 1996, at the age of 89.

 William H. Knisely was born in Houghton, Michigan on February 3, 1922.
 After studying at the University of Chicago and the University of Brussels, he received a Ph.D. from the Medical College of South Carolina in 1954.
 Dr. Knisely served as professor of anatomy at Duke University and the University of Kentucky (where he was also chair of the anatomy department).
-Dr. Knisely was also the Director of the Institute of Biology and Medicine at the University of Michigan, in addition to being the Vice Chancellor of Health Affairs for the University of Texas System.
+Dr. Knisely was also the Director of the Institute of Biology and Medicine at Michigan State University, in addition to being the Vice Chancellor of Health Affairs for the University of Texas System.
 After being hired as MUSC's Academic Vice President and President Elect in 1974, he was officially made President in December of 1975 and served as President until 1982.
 Knisely died on May 7, 2004.

 William Marcus Newberry was born in Columbia, Georgia on November 13, 1938.
 He received his B.A. from Northwestern University and earned his M.D. at Emory University.
 Dr. Newberry joined MUSC in 1971 as an assistant professor in internal medicine and became a professor in 1975.
 He was appointed acting dean of the College of Medicine in October 1974 and dean in August 1975.
 He served as acting vice president for academic affairs in 1982, a position that was made permanent in 1984, and interim president of MUSC between May and December 1982.
 He retired from MUSC in 1994.